validator-labs/validatorctl/docs/subcommands.md

 ### Examples

-In the following example, Validator version is upgraded.
+In the following example, the Validator version is upgraded.
 The configuration file located at `/Users/demo/.validator/validator-20231109135306/validator.yaml` was updated to use Validator version `v0.0.36` from version `v0.0.30`.